PWP Training

 How much is a PWP paid?

-Most jobs in the National Health Service (NHS) are covered by the pay scales system for all staff except for doctors, dentists and senior managers.
+Most jobs in the National Health Service (NHS) are covered by the pay scale system for all staff except for doctors, dentists and senior managers.

 Trainees and apprentices are appointed at band 4 on the pay scale and will work 37.5 hours per week.
-Once qualified after PWP training, you would progress to a band 5 scale usually.
+Once qualified after PWP training, you’d progress to a band 5 scale.

 What are the career options with PWP training?

-After receiving your qualifications and experience whilst working as a PWP, you can apply for more senior positions at bands 6, 7 and 8a.
+After receiving your qualifications and experience, you can apply for more senior positions at bands 6, 7 and 8a.
 These include additional management and leadership responsibilities, clinical specialism, or even IAPT PWP supervisor training, which is part of the management roles.